marketing-factory/typo3_prometheus/PrometheusDocker/README.md

 `~ $ cp ssl_certificate.www.example.de.key /opt/PrometheusDocker/ssl/www.example.de.key`

-By editing the file `docker-compose.yml` we configure our proxy service, which is responsible for SSL termination and password protected access to the metrics dashboard:
+By editing the file `docker-compose.yml` you configure the proxy service, which is responsible for SSL termination and password protected access to the metrics dashboard:

-Setup the hostname which we will use for the dashboard access to `www.example.org`:
+Setup the hostname which you will use for the dashboard access to `www.example.org`:
 ```
 grafana:
   .